Mississippi First-Time Home Buying Assistance Programs & Grants for 2023

 If you’re a teacher working in an area where there is a shortage of educators in Mississippi, you may qualify for a special down payment loan.
 This program provides a 25- or 30-year fixed loan of up to $6,000.

-To qualify, you must have taught for three years in a designated district.
+To qualify, you must agree to serve as a teacher for three years in the designated district.
 And in this case, your loan can be forgiven.
 Also, you must provide at least 1% of the home’s sale price and one month’s reserves.

 How to Apply to Mississippi Programs for First-Time Homebuyers